macodebcn/macodebcn/README.md

 - 👀 I’m interested in data science
 - 🌱 I’m currently learning data science 😎
 - ⚡ Fun fact: there is no fun fact
-- Currently studying while taking care of my little son ❤️
+- Currently studying ds while taking care of my little son ❤️

 <!---
 macodebcn/macodebcn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.